Foster Care

 With over 390,000 children currently in foster care, it’s easy to see how crucial foster care is to providing kids and teens with a loving and caring home.

-In many cases, foster care is meant to be a temporary solution with the goal of reuniting children with their families.
-Foster care may also be part of the path to permanent adoption, known as "foster care adoption."
+Foster care is meant to be a temporary solution with the goal of reuniting children with their families.
+However, foster care may also be the path to permanent adoption, known as “foster care adoption.”

 What is Foster Care Adoption?